-5. DISCIPLINARY PROCESSES AND PROCEDURES
+5. UNIVERSITY HOUSING DISCIPLINARY CONFERENCE PROCESS AND PROCEDURES

 (a) Respondents shall receive written notice of the specific charge(s) at least five (5) University business days prior to the scheduled Disciplinary Conference.
 This written notification is generated from University Housing and is typically sent to the student via his or her University email account.
 Respondents who wish to expedite their conference and waive the five-day notice may do so by requesting to schedule the conference earlier and confirming the waiver of their notice in writing.

 (b) Respondents shall have reasonable access to their case file maintained in University Housing prior to and during the Disciplinary Conference.
-The case file consists of materials received or generated by University Housing and that are considered relevant to the misconduct charge.
+The case file consists of materials received or generated by University Housing that are considered relevant to the misconduct charge.

 (c) Respondents may accept responsibility to the charges against them.
 The University Housing decision-maker who meets with the respondent will assess the information provided from the respondent and other sources relevant to sanctioning, and then determine a sanction.

 (g) The decision and sanctions, if any, issued by the person conducting the Disciplinary Conference shall be given to the respondent in writing and shall include a brief summary of the information on which the decision is based.
-The written decision shall be provided to the student no later than ten (10) calendar days from the date the decision is made.
+The written decision shall be provided to the student no later than ten (10) University business days from the date the decision is made.

 (i) Charges against multiple students involved in the same incident may be heard in a single Disciplinary Conference only if each respondent consents to such a proceeding.